MapsPeople/docs/src/cms/index.md

   * If data was deleted, the 'Action' will be set to 'Deleted'
 * **ObjectType:** Tells what type of data was modified (eg. ‘building', ‘location', ‘user', ‘graphdata' ... )
 * **ObjectId:** Is a unique ID that represents the given data - Building, Location or whatever it is.
-If you want to see a history of that specific Location this ID can be used to filter by
 * **ObjectData:** Is a JSON formatted representation of the actual data stored in the MapsIndoors system.
 To see what changed you can compare this data to the previous change.

 Examples of use cases could be: